mysociety/popit/docs/api/schemas/person-and-organization.md

 ---
-title: Person and Organisation schemas
+title: Person and Organization schemas
 description:
 layout: default
 ---

-People and organisations have very similar schemas and so are both covered by this description.
+People and organizations have very similar schemas and so are both covered by this description.

 ## Schema